-Below is a before and after pic of my original Weight loss journey
+Below you can see a before and after pic of my original Weight loss journey

 How am I doing now?

 In 2018 I had to deal with loss of a parent from dementia.
-I had already been dealing with the stress and upset of a having apparently with this awful illness years before, made even harder by living so far away too.
+I had already been dealing with the stress and upset of a having a parent with this awful illness years before, made even harder by living so far away too.
 With dementia you actually grieve the loss of that parent twice.
 First to the illness and then again when they pass away.
 It was a very upsetting time in my life and one no one can ever be prepared for .
 Then towards the end of 2019 I started to feel quite unwell, very lethargic and fatigued along with many other symptoms.
-It was horrendous I just didn't feel like myself at all and as I have also always struggled with Anxiety and Depression, it was probably the worst I had felt in a long time.
+It was horrendous and I just didn't feel like myself at all.
+I have also always struggled with Anxiety and Depression, but this was probably the worst I had felt in a long time.

-After various blood tests, ultrasounds and appointments.
-I finally got my diagnosis of Hypothyroidism along with the Autoimmune Disease (Hashimotos), this was on top of the PCOS I already have too.
+After a visit to my family doctor and various blood tests, ultrasounds and appointments.
+I finally got my diagnosis of Hypothyroidism along with the Autoimmune Disease (Hashimotos), this was on top of the PCOS I already was diagnosed with years before.